siranchao/IPC144/README.md

 # IPC144
 Seneca College - Computer programming - IPC144 - Introduction to Programming Using C
+Workshops and Final Project